JetBrains/teamcity-documentation/topics/file-content-replacer.md

 Enabled by default.
 Disable this option to prevent build failure even if no files match the specified pattern.

+Note that if the runner finds at least one file that matches the given pattern, the step is considered successful even if this file has no content to replace.

 </td>

 </tr>